-- Determine if you are eligible.
-You can use the NRCS Producer Self-Screening Checklist first to see if the program might be right for you.
-The checklist covers basic applicant and land eligibility issues as well as the stewardship threshold that CSP farmers must meet.
-It's a useful first step in deciding whether to apply. - 2 Determine which Priority Resource Concerns apply to your land.
+- 1 Determine if CSP is right for you.
+You can learn more about CSP and the eligibility tool through NRCS's website and online video.
+Keep in mind that you will still have additional time to assess the specific conservation activities and payments available to you after submitting the initial three-page application. - 2 Determine which Priority Resource Concerns apply to your land.
 See page 17 for more about priority resource concerns. - 3 Go to your local NRCS office and complete a simple, basic application form.
-Then set a date to come back and work through the Conservation Measurement Tool (CMT) with the staff in your local NRCS office. - 4 Assess your current performance with the CMT baseline conservation questions.
-You must meet or exceed the conservation threshold for at least two priority resource concerns to be eligible.
+Then set a date to come back and work through the Conservation Activity Evaluation Tool (CAET) with the staff in your local NRCS office. - 4 Assess your current performance level and eligibility with the CAET to determine if you are meeting or exceeding the conservation threshold for at least two priority resource concerns.

-Note - If based on the self-screening checklist and/or the CMT baseline questions you decide you are currently ineligible or not likely to rank very high, you may want to make improvements and apply again later.
-Financial assistance to make improvements may be available to you through the Environmental Quality Incentives.
-Program (EQIP) (link), also administered through NRCS.
+If based on the CAET or conversations with your NRCS contact you decide you are currently ineligible for CSP or not likely to rank very high, you may want to make improvements and apply again later.
+Financial assistance to make improvements may be available to you through the Environmental Quality Incentives Program (EQIP), also administered through NRCS.